 When HiveServer2 is enabled, QDS reserves memory for it when the cluster starts, allocating an approximate value of 25-30% (depending on the memory given to other daemons on the cluster) of the memory obtained from the YARN ResourceManager to HiveServer2.
 This has an impact on how many concurrent queries users can run on the cluster: QDS configures the concurrency limitation in the node bootstrap script, setting it to 500MB for one query.

-HiveServer2 is deployed on the master node, so you should configure a powerful instance type for it; the total RAM size must be at least 15 GB.
+HiveServer2 is deployed on the coordinator node, so you should configure a powerful instance type for it; the total RAM size must be at least 15 GB.

 Create a ticket with Qubole Support for help if you are not sure about the optimal configuration.